PennyLaneAI/pennylane/doc/introduction/data.rst

     [<pennylane.data.dataset.Dataset object at 0x7f14e4369640>]

 When we only want to download portions of a large dataset, we can specify the desired properties  (referred to as `attributes`).
-For example, we can download or load only the molecule and hamiltonian of a dataset as follows:
+For example, we can download or load only the molecule and Hamiltonian of a dataset as follows:

 .. code-block:: python